ODDSound/MTS-ESP-Max-Package/README.md

 ## MTS-ESP.ftom

 An MTS-ESP.ftom object is supplied for converting a frequency to a MIDI note value.
-The output note value is guaranteed to be mapped in the master plugin.
+The note value is output as an integer and is guaranteed to be mapped in the master plugin.
+MTS-ESP supports multi-channel mappings and a second outlet provides the MIDI channel on which the note should be sent, if the device supports it.

 For any queries, assistance or bug reports contact tech@oddsound.com.